 - 1 Send to lab immediately. - 2 Labile must reach lab on same day as sample collected.
 Bean sized volume of faeces required in sputum/faeces pot. - 3 Send frozen (by laboratory) - 4 Store between 2 8°C - 5 30ml sterile White top Universal container. - 6 Sample should be separated and frozen within 2 hours of being taken.
-If a delay is expected with transportation to the testing laboratory samples must be transported frozen. - 7 If collecting using Butterfly system discard initial blue bottle. - 8 If possible, it is preferable to collect blood WITHOUT using tourniquet.
+If a delay is expected with transportation to the testing laboratory samples must be transported frozen. - 7 If collecting using Butterfly system discard initial blue bottle. - If possible, it is preferable to collect blood WITHOUT using tourniquet.
 Citrate (Blue bottles) MUST always be taken before other coloured bottles and filled to the line. - 9 Clinical history and any medication information must be provided.
-Date of onset if microbiology or virology test. - 10 Provide details of patient travel history. - 11 Collect 8-10ml blood aseptically into both the aerobic and anaerobic blood culture bottles. - 12 Large PINK bottle.
-Sample must be labelled clearly by HAND with first name, surname, date of birth and either patient number or postal code.
-The sample MUST be signed by the person taking the blood. - 13 Provide volume/date/time for all 24-hour samples. - 14 Use BDMax specimen kits available form the NDC.
+Date of onset if microbiology or virology test. - 10 Provide details of patient travel history. - bottles must be filled accurately with 8-10ml blood in each and must be sent to agreed testing laboratory to arrive within 4 hours of collection.
+This is to ensure optimal recovery of organisms.